snibo13/projects/content/posts/feynman.md

 ---
-title: "On Richard Feynmann and the \"Build in Public\" movement"
+title: "On Richard Feynman and the \"Build in Public\" movement"
 date: 2023-10-01T23:07:39-04:00
 summary: "Why this blog exists"
 list: true